nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Benefit: can directly copy-paste to and from the data files that already exist in the system.

 #### Implementation
-Here we only describe the Export command.
+Here we only describe the `ExportCommand`.
 Import is the same, besides step 5. where it instead calls add on the model to add the specified objects in JSON (similar to how storage loads the save file)
 Control flow is as follows.

 1. The user queries the `UI` to export using a [export command](#command-summary).
 2. `UI` calls the `QuickContactsParser` through `LogicManager` to initiate a <u>`ExportCommandParser`</u> object.
 3. `ExportCommandParser` creates a <u>`ExportCommand`</u> object.